rspatial/terra/README.md

 [![Travis build
 status](https://travis-ci.org/rspatial/terra.svg?branch=master)](https://travis-ci.org/rspatial/terra)

-This R package is a replacement of the [raster](https://github.com/rspatial/raster) package.
+`terra` is a R package is a replacement of the [raster](https://github.com/rspatial/raster) package.
 It has a very similar, but simpler, interface, and it is much faster.

 All native computations are done in C++.
 Classes, methods and properties are exposed via a Rcpp module.
 The R side has two main S4 classes (SpatRaster and SpatVector) that represent spatial data.
 These classes have only slot, a reference to a C++ object.
 They are used to provide a "normal" "S4" R user-interface as in the raster package.

-The first (alpha) release is expected by July 2019.

 ## Installation

-You need to install the latest version of "raster" from CRAN or [github](https://github.com/rspatial/raster).
+`terra` is available from CRAN, so you can use `install.packages("terra").

+See below for instructions on installing the *development version*

 ### Windows

 If you are on Windows, you need to first install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) to get a C++ compiler that R can use.
 After that, you need the first install development version of "raster" for "terra" to work.

 Then, in R, install the packages.

 ```
-library(devtools)
-install.packages("raster")
-#devtools::install_github("rspatial/raster")
-devtools::install_github("rspatial/terra")
+remotes::install_github("rspatial/terra")
 ```

 ### Mac - OSX